MicroEJ/docs/ApplicationDeveloperGuide/nullAnalysis.rst

 Eclipse External Annotations (``.eea``) files follow the same construction rules as class files.

-From the external annotations root folder create a folder hierarchy corresponding to the package hierarchy of the class :
+From the external annotations root folder, a folder hierarchy corresponding to the package hierarchy of the class must be created:

 **java.lang.String -> /java/lang/String.eea**

-for inner classes ,this information is reflected on the file name, inner classes have a proper Eclipse External Annotations file :
+for inner classes ,additional information is contained in the file name.
+Inner classes have a proper Eclipse External Annotations file :

 **org.tool.a$1 -> /example/org/tool/a$1.eea**